saveourtool/diktat/info/guide/guide-chapter-2.md

 ### <a name="r2.4.1"></a> Rule 2.4.1: Add a blank line between the body of the comment and Kdoc tag-blocks.
 It is a good practice to add a blank line between the body of the comment and Kdoc tag-blocks.
 Also, consider the following rules:
 - There must be one space between the comment character and the content of the comment
-- There must be a newline between a Kdoc andpressiding code
+- There must be a newline between a Kdoc and presiding code
 - An empty line should not exist between a Kdoc and the code it is describing.
 You do not need to add a blank line before the first comment in a particular namespace (code block) (for example, between the function declaration and first comment in a function body).

 **Valid Examples:**